open5e/open5e/source/monsters/tome-of-beasts/B/boloti.rst

 victims under winter ice or under logs.

-**Fond of Allies.** Bolotis sometimes team up with vodyanoi, miremals, and will-o’-wisps to create cunning ambushes.
+**Fond of Allies.** Bolotis sometimes team up with vodyanoi, :ref:`tob:miremal`, and :ref:`srd:will-o'-wisp` to create cunning ambushes.
 They are happy with a single kill at a time.

 Boloti